 The student must be mentally alert and physically able to meet the course requirements.
+Students must be free of communicable disease in order to participate in clinical assignments.

-The practice of Mammography requires the following functional abilities with or without reasonable accommodations.
+The practice of Computed Tomography or Magnetic Resonance requires the following functional abilities with or without reasonable accommodations.

 - Visual acuity sufficient to assess patients and their environments, and to implement the imaging-services plans that are developed from such assessments.
 Examples of relevant activities: - Detect changes in skin color or condition. - Collect data from recording equipment and measurement devices used in patient services. - Detect a fire in a patient area and initiate emergency action. - Draw up the correct quantity of medication into a syringe. - Hearing ability sufficient to assess patients and their environments, and to implement the imaging-services plans that are developed from such assessments.
-Examples of relevant activities: - Detect audible alarms within the frequency and volume ranges of the sounds generated by mechanical systems that monitor bodily functions.

-- Communicate clearly in telephone conversations. - Communicate effectively with patients and with other members of the health-services team. - Olfactory ability sufficient to assess patients and to implement the imagingservices plans that are developed from such assessments.
+Examples of relevant activities: - Detect audible alarms within the frequency and volume ranges of the sounds generated by mechanical systems that monitor bodily functions. - Communicate clearly in telephone conversations. - Communicate effectively with patients and with other members of the health-services team. - Olfactory ability sufficient to assess patients and to implement the imagingservices plans that are developed from such assessments.